 “Hot water with lemon and honey – I’m sure I’ve read it somewhere,” and “This is mostly based on family and friends recommending it, although reinforced by studies and things based on getting vitamin C from lemon, and the antibacterial/antimicrobial elements of honey,” are just two of the examples that my colleagues cited.

-But there is no evidence that it soothes a sore throat.
+But there is no evidence that vitamin C on its own can soothe a sore throat.

 Honey is known for its antimicrobial properties.
-One study found that Manuka honey is effective in
+One study found that, compared with coffee alone, honey plus coffee and honey alone reduced the severity and duration of post-infectious cough in adults.

-Other studies have looked into the effectiveness of honey to reduce cough, associated with the common cold and flu.
+Other studies have examined the effectiveness of honey in reducing cough associated with the common cold and flu.
+Here, research has shown a small improvement in nighttime cough and sleep quality in children.

-So, honey probably helps with the pain and the lemon may or may not help speed up recovery from our symptoms.
+So, honey probably helps with the cough, and the lemon may or may not help speed up recovery from our symptoms.

 While lemon and honey was the clear winner in our race to beat a sore throat, alcoholic drinks took joint second place, with 31 percent of MNT editorial folk saying hot or cold alcoholic drinks soothe their sore throat.